 - Place 2 provolone cheese slice halves overlapping on one half of the dough, leaving approximately a ½-inch border along the edge.
 Top with 3 sliced meatballs, ¼ cup of the tomato sauce, and ½ tablespoon grated Parmigiano-Reggiano.

 - Fold over the naked half of the dough to enclose it like a book.
 Pinch and pleat the edges to seal.
 Use a large spatula to gently set the half-moon shaped calzone onto the parchment-lined baking sheet.
 Repeat with the 3 remaining balls of dough, and the remaining filling ingredients.

 - Brush olive oil over the top of each calzone, and cut a couple of small slits on top to vent.
-Bake for about 30 minutes, until bubbly and golden.
-You can also broil the calzones for a couple additional minutes after baking to get an extra golden crust.
+Bake for about 20 minutes, until bubbly and golden.
 Remove from the oven and let cool for about 5 to 10 minutes before serving, as the filling will be very hot.

 - As a shortcut, you can use store-bought pizza dough in place of the homemade dough.
 Please note that the homemade dough makes more than 1 pound.
 If you purchase 1 pound of prepared pizza dough, it's best to divide it into 3 servings and adjust the amount of filling accordingly to yield 3 instead of 4 meatball calzones.

 - You can also fit about 4 sliced meatballs per calzone if you pile them up a bit higher.
 Use your judgement and personal preference as you assemble.
 Just beware to not overstuff them so you can still seal them without over-stretching and potentially ripping the dough.